Chiang Mai freehold condo buildings under the 49% foreign quota

 State C: Quota full.
 No further foreign freehold transfers possible without a Thai-buyer sale unwinding existing foreign ownership.
 The listing may still be marketed to foreigners on a leasehold structure.
 Leasehold is a fundamentally different legal instrument with a fundamentally different exit profile.
 Conflating the two is the single most common marketing sleight in this category.

 This is the gate that the international portals do not surface.
 They show you the unit.
 They show you the photos.
 They do not show you whether the quota is open, tight, or full.
 Chiang Mai freehold condos are sold on a portal layer that does not expose the single most important variable in the transaction.
+The FET certificate is the document that converts the wire transfer into a freehold deed.

 The 3.4 Million THB Walkout and the 2.15 Million THB Close